 A recent longitudinal study evaluated sleep, growth, and puberty after two years of prolonged-release melatonin in children with autism spectrum disorder (ASD).
 The study addressed common concerns associated with nightly use.

-“The safety of melatonin has been questioned by some, mostly with anecdotal evidence,” said corresponding author Beth Ann Malow, M.D., professor of neurology and director of the Sleep Disorders Division at Vanderbilt University Medical Center.
+“The safety of melatonin has been questioned by some, mostly with anecdotal evidence,” said corresponding author Beth Ann Malow, M.D., a professor of neurology and director of the Sleep Disorders Division at Vanderbilt University Medical Center.
 “But we found melatonin to be safe and effective in kids with ASD.”

 Sleep problems are a particular challenge for children with ASD.
 Up to 80 percent of children with ASD experience insomnia, including trouble falling and staying asleep.
 Melatonin can be an attractive option for parents also experiencing those sleepless nights.